Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 10. The Road Back
 Episodes: 35, 36, 37, 39, 39, 40, 41, 42

+Max has been unknowingly aiding the Cyvolters as he the Cyber.Beast he was using was connected to Spike so all of the satellites and/or Hub he won during the tournement belongs to Spike and the Cyvolters now.

 The Spike reveals his self as the leader of the cyvolvters and starts a war to take back control of cybervators

 Max and Jax team back up to fight Spike by fusing together